alexbfree/thesis/src/chapter-5.md

 Methodology for the Case Study Interviews{#5.3}
 -----------------------------------------

-<span class="editnote">Review this and check for overlap with previous and check flow in and out. ensure scraps from last section included.</span>

-31 qualitative interviews were conducted, with a convenience sample of 11 individuals from a population of researchers and students at (or connected with) Newcastle University, aged 20-40 years; identifying as 5 females and 6 males.
+Between December 2019 and April 2020, 31 qualitative interviews were conducted, with a convenience sample of 11 individuals from a population of researchers and students at (or connected with) Newcastle University, aged 20-40 years and identifying as 5 females and 6 males.
 Participants were not data experts (only 1 had previously made a GDPR request), but were computer-literate, educated to degree level, and used to reflecting critically on their own behaviours and opinions.
 Participants were compensated for their time with Amazon vouchers worth £20.

 ![Figure 5.1: A Journey Map of Each Participant's Study Progression](./src/figs/fig5.1-gdpr-interview-flow.png){#figure-5.1}

-Each participant's journey progressed at its own pace [[Figure 5.1](#figure-5.1)] with participants invited to three separate 1-on-1 interviews between December 2019 and April 2020.
+Each participant's journey progressed at its own pace [[Figure 5.1](#figure-5.1)] with participants invited to three separate 1-on-1 interviews totalling 4 to 5 hours each, over a period of around three months.
 The scope and purpose of each interview was as follows:

 1.	**Interview 1: Sensitisation, Life Exploration and Company Selection** [1 hour, in person].
-Participants were sensitised to the research context using an interactive tour of a poster display on the topics of GDPR rights, potential data-holding organisations, potential types of data and potential uses for GDPR-obtained data.
-Baseline data was collected on participants' hopes and motivations, their current understanding of personal data, data access, data control, and power as it relates to data.
-Using a sketch interviewing [@hwang2021] technique, participants mapped out their 'data lives' (e.g. [Figure 5.2](#figure-5.2)), annotating key organisations that they have relationships with, types of data those companies might hold, and feelings about such data use and storage by each holder.
-Each participant selected 3-5 candidate companies to target with GDPR requests.
+The participant was sensitised to the research context using an interactive tour of a poster display on the topics of GDPR rights, potential data-holding organisations, potential types of data and potential uses for GDPR-obtained data.
+Baseline data was collected on the participant's hopes and motivations, their current understanding of personal data, data access, data control, and power as it relates to data.
+Using a sketch interviewing [@hwang2021] technique, the participant mapped out their 'data life' (e.g. [Figure 5.2](#figure-5.2)), annotating key organisations that they have relationships with, types of data those companies might hold, and feelings about such data use and storage by each holder.
+The participant then selected 3-5 candidate companies to target with GDPR requests.

 2.	**Interview 2: Privacy Policy Reviewing, Goal Setting and GDPR Request Initiation** [1 hour, in person].
-To stimulate reflective thinking and measure impacts, participants were asked to discuss and score their initial feelings of trust and power with each company.
-Participants then viewed key sections of privacy policies on a screen with the researcher, to identify each company's statements on collection and use of personal data.
-Participants then initiated an email GDPR request for each company, which had been prepared using a tried-and-tested template generated by personaldata.io [@personaldataio2021wiki].
-Interview 2 took place in person, except for P10 & P11 whose interviews took place over Zoom due to the COVID-19 pandemic.
+To stimulate reflective thinking and measure impacts, the participant was asked to discuss and score their initial feelings of trust and power with each company.
+They then viewed key sections of privacy policies on a screen with the researcher, to identify each company's statements on collection and use of personal data.
+The participant then initiated an email GDPR request for each company, which had been prepared for them using a tried-and-tested template generated by personaldata.io [@personaldataio2021wiki].
+Interview 2 took place in person, except for P10 & P11 whose interviews took place over Zoom, due to face-to-face meetings not being possible during the COVID-19 pandemic.

 3.	**Interview 3: Detailed GDPR Response Review** [2 hours, online video call] Having allowed sufficient time for GDPR requests to conclude (there is a legal duty to reply within 30 days), a deep dive into the specifics of each GDPR experience took place.
-Participants' personal data was not collected by the researcher, only described verbally by the participant; screen sharing was used to show excerpts to the researcher where the participant wished to do so.
-Participants were asked a structured set of questions about the completeness and value of any data returned, as well as to provide new evaluations of trust and power, whether their hopes had been met, and any general feelings about the experience.
-Answers were recorded in a screen-shared spreadsheet, which was also used to structure the discussion (for a sample see the supplemental materials of [@bowyer2022gdpr]).
+The participant's personal data was not collected by the researcher, only described verbally by the participant; screen sharing was used to show excerpts to the researcher where the participant wished to do so.
+The participant was asked a structured set of questions about the completeness and value of any data returned, as well as to provide new evaluations of trust and power, whether their hopes had been met, and any general feelings about the experience.
+Answers were recorded in a screen-shared spreadsheet, which was also used to structure the discussion (for a sample, see the supplemental materials of [@bowyer2022gdpr]).

 ![Figure 5.2: An Example Life Sketch from Interview 1, with Data Handling Companies in Red, Data Types in Blue, and Feelings in Green](./src/figs/fig5.2-sketch-interview.png){#figure-5.2}

-Interviews were audio and video recorded, then auto-transcribed using Google Recorder/Zoom, producing a 370,000-word corpus.
-Transcripts were split up and recombined across participants into six topic areas–digital life, company-specific discussions, general discussions, power, trust, and hopes/goals.
+All 31 interviews were audio and video recorded, then auto-transcribed using Google Recorder/Zoom, producing a 370,000-word corpus.
+Transcripts were split up and recombined across all participants into six topic areas–digital life, company-specific discussions, general discussions, power, trust, and hopes/goals.
 These transcript topics were then analysed through reductive coding cycles to produce thematic findings [[5.5](#5.5)].
 Quantitative data from interview spreadsheets was also summarised and analysed [[5.4](#5.4)].
 Sketches, recordings, screenshots and field notes were referenced throughout thematic analysis to aid interpretation of the transcripts.
 The processes described here are further detailed in [ARI5.1](#ari-gdpr-data-analysis).

-<span class="editnote">Takeaway, need to go into a bit more detail in C5 about how we looked at data together (expand it to not just be paper-level summary).
-Notes: More detail on sensemaking in Chapter 5.
-In chapter 5, provide a few sentences in your methods to describe how the data that were received by GDPR requests were further explored / made sense from your participants.
-E.g. as you say in your thesis, your participants received their data in various forms and formats.
-How was the process of interview to allow them to reflect and understand their data?
-What were participants asked to do with that data after they received them?</span>
+Interviews included the following questions, steps and areas of exploration:

+Interview 1 (Sensitisation, Life Exploration and Company Selection):

+1. Researcher explains, using posters, different types of companies, types of data, GDPR rights, and possible data uses, while participant asks questions and shares opinions.
+2. What is your motivation for taking part?
+3. What do you understand by, or how would you define, each of the following terms?
+  - a) personal data;
+  - b) access to data;
+  - c) control of data; and
+  - d) power (as it relates to data).
+4. Sketch (in black) and explain the different parts of your life.
+5. Label your sketch (in red) to name companies that have data in each area of life.
+6. Label your sketch (in blue) with types of data each company might have.
+7. Label your sketch (in green) to show your feelings about combinations of company/type of data/area of life.
+8. Select the 3 to 6 companies you are most interested in requesting.
+9. Review each target company and consider:
+  - Who has the power (you or them)?
+Provide a score for where the power lies with respect to data (-5 = fully with them, 0 = balanced, +5 = with you)
+  - How much do you trust the company?
+Provide a score for how much you trust the company (from 0 to 10)
+  - What things do you hope to find out?
+  - What things could you do with that data?

+Interview 2 (Privacy Policy Reviewing, Goal Setting and GDPR Request Initiation):

+1. For each target company:
+  - a) provide a current score for how much you trust the company.
+  - b) provide a current score for where the power lies with respect to data.
+  - c) researcher presents and explains key information from the privacy policy (prepared in between interviews)
+  - d) discussion about privacy policy: researcher answers questions and collects participant viewpoints.
+  - e) having reviewed and discussed the privacy policy, revisit and, if desired, update your trust score.
+  - f) having reviewed and discussed the privacy policy, revisit and, if desired, update your power score.
+  - g) Researcher provides participant with a generated GDPR request e-mail to send to the target company.

+Interview 3 (Detailed GDPR Response Review):

+1. For each target company, provide a current score for how much you trust the company.
+2. For each target company, provide a current score for where the power lies with respect to data.
+3. For each company:
+   - a) describe (or optionally show via screen-share) returned data to the researcher
+   - b) answer detailed questions (where possible/applicable) around each of the five types of data (volunteered, observed, derived, acquired, and metadata) [[Table 5.2](#table-5.2)]:
+     - i) Is the data complete?
+     - ii) Is it accurate?
+     - iii) Is it understandable?
+     - iv) Is it meaningful?
+     - v) Is it useable?
+     - vi) Is it useful?
+     - vii) How do you feel about this kind of data w.r.t. this company?
+     - viii) For each subtype of data here (e.g. location data, web history data, address data, financial data, etc.):
+       - has it been provided?
+       - is it (or would it be) valuable to you?
+  - c) In general, for your GDPR interaction with each company,
+    - i) Was there anything surprising?
+    - ii) Are there any causes for concern?
+    - iii) what benefit, if any, have you got from doing this?
+    - iv) What one thing would you do differently in the future?
+    - v) Any other comments?
+  - d) Having reviewed and discussed the response and any returned data from this company, revisit and, if desired, update your previous trust score for said company.
+  - e) Having reviewed and discussed the response and any returned data from this company, revisit and, if desired, update your power score for said company.
+4. Across all companies targeted, for each of your previously stated general hopes:
+  - a) how well has it been met?
+  - b) how do you feel about this?
+5. Across all companies targeted, for each of your previously stated specific desired data uses:
+  - a) is this now possible?
+  - b) is this now practical for you to do?
+6. Across all companies and GDPR requests made:
+  - How do you now feel about your data being stored by organisations?
+  - What would you like to do next regarding these companies and your data (if anything)?
+  - How has the experience of GDPR been for you?
+7. How has the experience of this study been for you?

 GDPR Request Outcomes{#5.4}
 ---------------------

+In this section, a largely numerical summary and quantitative analysis of the interview data is presented, before qualitiative findings are presented in [5.5](#5.5).

 ### Interview 1: GDPR Target Selection{#5.4.1}